 • Information about authors: includes the following elements: first name, middle name and last name; academic rank, academic degree; position or profession; place of work (name of institution or organization, settlement); name of the country (for foreign authors); electronic address (e-mail).

-The sections of the article should be consistent with each other, the hypothesis of the study (research question), the research methodology and methodology, the research results and their contribution to the development of the branch of sociological knowledge within which the study was conducted should be clear from the text of the article.
+The sections of the article should be consistent with each other, the hypothesis of the study (research question), the research methodology and methodology, the research results and their contribution to the development of the branch of chemistry within which the study was conducted should be clear from the text of the article.

 All abbreviations and acronyms, with the exception of obviously well-known, should be deciphered at first use in the text.